Big Mac Wraps

 • cups shredded lettuce

-• 1 cup shredded cheese (or 4 slices)
+• 1 cup shredded cheddar cheese (or 4 slices American cheese)

 Instructions

 • Lay a tortilla flat on a plate or clean work surface.
-Spread a generous layer of Big Mac sauce in the center.
-Top with a scoop of the seasoned beef, shredded lettuce, cheese, and any optional toppings like pickles or onions.
+Spread a generous layer of burger sauce down the center.
+Top with the seasoned beef mixture, lettuce, cheese, and any optional toppings.

-• Fold in the sides of the tortilla, then roll it up from the bottom to create a tight wrap.
-Slice in half if desired and serve immediately while warm.
+• Fold in the sides of the tortilla, then roll tightly from the bottom to create a wrap.
+Slice in half if desired and serve immediately.

 The nutrition facts provided are calculated using a third-party tool and are estimates only.
 Actual nutritional content may vary based on the ingredients and brands you use, as well as portion sizes.
 For accurate results, please consult a registered dietitian or nutritionist.